Akshatm1011/-project-/index.md

   <img src="squentropy.png" alt="Validation Loss for suentropy">
 </p>

-**Main Result**

-Since we were able to train NanoGPT with a novel loss function not designed for NLP Tasks, we can say that MSE, Squentropy, and other novel loss func- tions could be potential avenues to explore for an LLM.
-Moreover, the adaptability of these models to alternative loss functions opens up new research directions, potentially leading to more robust language understanding and generation capabilities.
-As seen in the Squentropy Best Performance section, we were able to match the performance of cross entropy to squentropy (with a perplexity of 3.1).
-This aligns with our hypothesis that alternative loss functions can not only match but potentially exceed the performance of traditional loss functions in specific scenarios, suggesting a promising area for further investigation and application in the field of natural language processing.

 **Model-Generated Stories**

 After extensive training and hyperparameter tuning with our novel Squentropy loss, the model was